duty-bound/ramda/Ramda.md

 ```

 #### composeWith
 This function is designed to be used with a successful promise return.
-A typical instance would be one where a response is checked whether it is successful or not and the `compose` b
+A typical instance would be one where a response is checked whether it is successful or not and the `compose` bit triggered accordingly.
+Contrary to `compose`, the functions to be executed are enclosed in an array.
 ```
 const processIfNotNil = R.composeWith((f, res) => R.isNil(res) ? res : f(res))